 Children are naturally more motivated when tasks are fun

 Children are more motivated to engage with adults when they’re warm, kind, fun, funny, supportive, flexible and compassionate.
 They learn best when they feel safe, secure and connected.
 Without the secure connection, children are often in the stress response, and unable to think clearly.

 Children are naturally much more motivated when they feel safe to share their thoughts and feel valued for their contributions.
 Value expressed through a star on a star chart or a better result in a test is a poor substitute for a child feeling genuinely seen, heard and valued.
 Children are more motivated to keep overcoming obstacles when they feel cared for and compassion expressed for their struggles and their striving.
 Children are much more motivated when physical movement is involved.
 Children are more motivated when they can engage or soothe their senses in a way that’s enjoyable.
 Nature naturally provides for so many of the child’s needs.
 Children’s brains light up when their curiosity is evoked.
 Our children and teachers alike deserve for their days to be filled with the happiness that warm and harmonious relationships bring.

-Genevieve Simperingham is a Psychosynthesis Counsellor, a Parenting Instructor and coach, public speaker, writer and the founder of The Peaceful Parent Institute.
-Check out more of her articles, Peaceful Parenting eCourses, Peaceful Parenting Instructor Training, her village forums and more through this website www.peacefulparent.com or join over 90,000 followers on her Facebook page The Way of the Peaceful Parent.
+Genevieve Simperingham is a Psychosynthesis Counsellor, a Parenting Instructor and coach, public speaker, human rights advocate, writer and the founder of The Peaceful Parent Institute.
+Check out her articles, Peaceful Parenting eCourses, forums and one-year Peaceful Parenting Instructor Training through this website or join over 90,000 followers on her Facebook page The Way of the Peaceful Parent.